 Pursuant to this policy, equipment with costs greater than \$5,000 and intangible assets with costs in excess of \$100,000 are capitalized.
 Equipment depreciation is computed using the straight-line method over the equipment's estimated useful life between four and ten years.
-The Association's interest in its License Agreement with SCDOT is amortized over the term of the License Agreement, which ends year 2038 (See Note 5 for further details).
+The Association's interest in its License Agreement with SCDOT is amortized as described in Note 5.
 When capital assets are disposed of, the cost and accumulated depreciation are removed from the books.
 The resulting gain or loss is included in operations.